 URBAN FORESTRY TASK GROUP

 The SFI standard development process is based on balanced representation from many different interest groups.
 This inclusion is also reflected in Task Group composition reflecting a diversity of interest groups as well as a balanced representation of expertise, gender, race and geographical location.
-Examples of interest groups part of the standard revision process include:
+Examples of interest groups included as part of the standard revision process include:

 - Tree-based non-profit (US & Canada)